 Timing and Tools for Your Spring Pruning

 Wear hide gloves to protect you from the prickles.
 Rose is weak-wooded and you’ll be making most of your cuts on very small growth, so hand pruners and hedge shears are probably all you need.
-If you own loppers (and you should), you should still have them with you for major deadwood pruning that there is a bit of every year.
+If you own loppers, you should have them with you for major deadwood pruning that there is a bit of every year.

 Major pruning work on floribundas is done in the early spring.
 Rose canes are killed by low temperatures, so you want to delay pruning until winter has done its damage and you can see which canes have been killed.
 If possible, time your pruning for after the threat of coldest days and before the swelling of buds in spring.

-Sometimes we don’t always get to have ideal timing, especially in spring.
-It’s ok to wait until later, as it just means that you’ll set back your rose’s bloom some.
-It’s also ok to prune too early, but you might cause extra winter damage and you’ll have to follow up with additional pruning again later in the year.
+Sometimes you don’t always get to have ideal timing, especially in spring.
+It’s OK to wait until later, as it just means that you’ll set back your rose’s bloom some.
+It’s also OK to prune too early, but you might cause extra winter damage and you’ll have to follow up with additional pruning again later in the year.

 Shear the Floribunda to a Dome

 Assuming you have a mass or hedge of roses, use your hedge shears.
 Make cuts through only the soft growth of last year, which are the thin green tips.
 You can’t shear through woody growth, but you’ll be shearing within a few nodes of it.

 In shearing, try to turn single plants into a dome-like shape and hedges into long gently mounded shapes.
 This allows maximum light to hit all parts of the plant, which increases flowering.

 You're usually told to remove dead, damaged, and diseased wood first, but in the case of floribundas, which have a thick shell of prickly growth, shearing them first is easier and opens your access to the rest of the plant more.